KRWCLASSIC/YellowToolbox/readme.md

-# Discord Bot Project
+# Yellow Toolbox

-Yellow Toolbox!
-This bot is designed to enhance your Discord server experience with a variety of fun and useful commands.
+This bot is designed to enhance your Discord server experience with a variety of fun and useful features.
 Below, you'll find an overview of the features, setup instructions, and how to contribute to the project.

 ## Features